KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics/resources/01 Introduction to Research Data Management/RDM_content.md

 #### Exercise 1.1

 **Question:** What can help researchers to reproduce experiments?
 What are the advantages of research data management?
-(Go to [menti.com](https://www.menti.com/al7833thwbop))
 ### Good Research Practice

 - Research data must be well documented